Deediong/LITA-CAPSTONE-PROJECT-DOCUMENTATION/README.md

 ### Objectives

 The primary objective of this analysis are:
-   - Use pivot tables to summarize total sales by product, region, and month.
+   - Summarize total sales by product, region, and month using pivot tables.
    - Identify products with no sales.
-   - Calculate monthly sales for the cirrent year.
+   - Calculate monthly sales for the current year.
    - Identify the top performing product.
-   - Calculate the aberage subscription duration.
+   - Calculate the average subscription duration.
    - Identify the most popular subscription types.